-The Park Plan would result in two classified units: Point Lobos State Natural Reserve and New State Park.
+The Park Plan would result in two classified units: Point Lobos State Natural Reserve and New State Park (Ishxenta State Park).
 The Reserve will continue in its current classification as a State Natural Reserve, as defined by Public Resources Code (PRC) Section 5019.65, and will continue to be managed specifically to preserve the terrestrial and marine habitats, ecological processes, sensitive species, cultural resources, and scenic qualities exemplified by the unique land and seascape of Point Lobos.

 Carmel River State Beach and the eastern parcel of Point Lobos State Natural Reserve will be reclassified and combined with the Point Lobos Ranch Property and Hatton Canyon Property, which will together become classified as a new State Park, as defined by PRC Section 5019.53.
-The new State Park will be managed as a composite whole to restore, protect, and maintain its native environmental complexes in balance with creating high-quality visitor experiences and outdoor recreation opportunities.
+Ishxenta State Park will be managed as a